- By: Pedro Candeias

 “Being in Good Shape” is fighting like the Karate coach wants.
 It’s not being able to achieve some quantifiable numbers on isolated physical tests.

-José Mourinho believes that you can’t quantify performance in sport!
+José Mourinho believes that you can’t quantify performance in sports!

 It’s always about QUALITY…